-Often times, without reading privacy policies that appear when we sign up for some new program, app, or page, we get our projects hijacked and thrown into this well.
+Oftentimes, without reading the privacy policies that appear when we sign up for some new program, app, or page, we get our projects hijacked and thrown into this well.

-If you remember Napster, popular in the early 2000’s, people had to deal with the same similar issues of ethics.
-Music was used by folks without paying royalties to musicians and artists for use of their work.
-There were some serious ethics concerns.
-However, because of the technology, programs like Spotify might have not became what it is.
+If you remember Napster, popular in the early 2000s, people had to deal with the same similar issues of ethics.
+Music was used by folks without paying royalties to musicians and artists for the use of their work.
+There were some serious ethical concerns.
+However, because of the technology, programs like Spotify might have not become what it is.

 I want you to understand that I am not here to steer you in a direction, I am laying what I know out there and letting you decide.
 There are concerns as to the ethical uses of many technologies.
 As an artist, I try hard to avoid using material unless I have purchased it, or created it.
 I wouldn’t want people using my work without my permission.